salaboy/platforms-on-k8s/chapter-8/knative/README.md

 ## Knative Services quick intro

-Knative Serving simplifies and extend the capabilities offered by Kubernetes by using the concept of a `Knative Service`.
+Knative Serving simplifies and extends the capabilities offered by Kubernetes by using the concept of a `Knative Service`.
 A `Knative Service` uses the Knative Serving networking layer to route traffic to our workloads without pushing us to define complex Kubernetes Resources.
-Because Knative Serving has access to information about how traffic is flowing to our services it can understand the load that our services are experiencing and make use of a purposefully build autoscaler to upscale or downscale our service instances based on demand.
+Because Knative Serving has access to information about how traffic is flowing to our services, it can understand the load that our services are experiencing and make use of a purposefully built autoscaler to upscale or downscale our service instances based on demand.
 This can be really useful for platform teams looking to implement a function-as-a-service model for their workloads, as Knative Serving can downscale to zero services that are not receiving traffic.

-Knative Services also expose a simplified configuration that resembles Containers as a Service models like Google Cloud Run, Azure Container Apps and AWS App Runner, where by defining which container we want to run, the platform will take care of the rest (no complex configurations for networking, routing traffic, etc).
+Knative Services also expose a simplified configuration that resembles a Containers-as-a-Service model like Google Cloud Run, Azure Container Apps, and AWS App Runner, whereby defining which container we want to run, the platform will take care of the rest (no complex configurations for networking, routing traffic, etc).

 Because the Notifications Service uses Kafka for emitting events, we need to install Kafka using Helm: